 (Also offered as SARE 699.)
 Credits and hours by arrangement.
 Prerequisite: Consent of instructor required.
 Students are advised to read the Ratcliffe Hicks School regulation limiting the number of credits which may be applied toward graduation.

 An independent study project is mutually arranged between a student and an instructor.
 May be repeated for credit.
 Total credits allowed toward graduationn requirements are restricted as outlined in Ratcliffe Hicks section.

+991. Field Study Internship

+One to six credits.
+Hours by arrangement.
+Prerequisite: Instructor consent.
+This course may be repeated for a maximum of six credits.
+Students taking this course will be assigned a final grade of S (satisfactory) or U (unsatisfactory).

+Designed to acquaint students through actual work experience with their career field of interest beyond those available on campus.
+The student, intern supervisor, and faculty member offering the course will develop and sign a learning contract prior the start of the internship.
+Both the intern supervisor and student will provide evaluations at the end of the internship to the faculty member.

 Pathobiology (SAPB)